Paul Brown: Later years in Cleveland (1956–1963)

 Art Modell, a New York advertising executive, bought the team in 1961 for $4.1 million ($ million today).
 Modell, who was 35 years old at the time, bought out Brown's 15% stake in the team for $500,000 and gave Brown a new eight-year contract.
-He said he and Brown would have a "working partnership", and began to play a more direct role than previous owners in the team's operation.
-This angered Brown, who was used to having a free hand in football matters.
+He said he and Brown would have a "working partnership".
+To Brown's chagrin, Modell took a very active role in team operations.
+In contrast, McBride and Jones had given Brown a free hand in football matters.
 Modell, who was single and only a few years older than most players, started to listen to their concerns about the coach.
 He became particularly close to Jim Brown, calling him "my senior partner".
 Modell sat in the press box during games and could be overheard second-guessing Paul Brown's play-calling, which drove a deeper wedge between the two men.
 At that time, Brown was the only coach who insisted on calling every offensive play, making use of rotating guards to ferry coaching instructions.
 Quarterback audibles to change the play at the line of scrimmage in response to defensive positioning were not permitted.
 When Plum openly questioned Paul Brown's absolute control over play-calling, he was traded to Detroit.

 The conflict between Brown and Modell reached a breaking point when Brown traded star halfback Bobby Mitchell for the rights to Ernie Davis, a Heisman Trophy-winning running back who broke all of Jim Brown's rushing records at Syracuse.
 Paul Brown did not inform Modell of the move, and Modell only heard about it after getting a call from Washington Redskins owner George Preston Marshall.
 Davis, however, was diagnosed with leukemia before the 1962 season.
 He came to Cleveland to train after the cancer went into remission, but Brown would not allow him to play.
 Modell, however, wanted to give Davis a chance to play before he succumbed to the disease.
 Ultimately, the relationship between coach and owner was never repaired, and Ernie Davis never played in a professional game, dying on May 18, 1963.